The Bard's Tale (1985 video game): Gameplay

 The Bard's Tale is a straightforward dungeon crawl.
 The objective is to gain experience and advance characters' skills through (mostly) random combat with enemies and monsters.
 This is done while exploring maze-like dungeons, solving occasional puzzles and riddles, and finding or buying better weapons, armor, and other equipment.

 When beginning the game, the player may create up to six player characters, chosen from among the following classes: bard, hunter, monk, paladin, rogue, warrior, magician, and conjurer.
 The classes sorcerer and wizard are available to experienced conjurers and magicians.
 On some platforms, the player can import previously created characters from Wizardry and/or Ultima III, which was somewhat revolutionary at the time of the game's release.

 Of particular innovation to the genre was the bard, whose magical songs functioned like long-lasting spells and affected the player's party in various ways—such as strengthening their armor, or increasing their attack speed.
 A number of obligatory puzzles in the game were unsolvable without the use of bard songs.
 Each bard song triggered corresponding music while he played (some classical, some original).

 Magic users were allowed to change classes permanently.
 The game manual describes a magic user who has mastered all spells from all four classes as "an Archmage, the most powerful being in the world of The Bard's Tale."
-However, Archmage status had no effect on gameplay other than simply having all spells available.
+However, Archmage status had no effect on gameplay other than having all spells available.

 Casting one of the 85 magic user spells consisted of typing a four-letter code found only in the printed game manual.
 However, when using a mouse (in the DOS, Amiga, and Macintosh versions), the full names of the spells would appear in a list to choose from.

 Combat is turn-based, described in text rather than shown graphically; there is no notion of moving characters around on a map during combat.
 Cash and experience points are distributed evenly to all surviving party members after a particular encounter is won.